 My sci-fi thriller "Hologrammatica" is set in 2088.
 Three catastrophes have ravaged the planet - climate change, a virus that has greatly decimated world population and a crisis known as "The Turing Incident".
 Private eye Galahad Singh is hired to find a missing computer programmer who worked on encrypting mind uploads - digital replications of human brains.
 Who kidnapped the programmer?
 Soon Singh doubts that his adversary is human.
 Winner of the Deutscher Science Fiction Prize 2019.
 English summary and rights info here.

-My dystopian scifi thriller "Drone Country“ is set in a future European Union that has become the perfect surveillance state.
+My dystopian scifi thriller "Drone State“ is set in a future European Union that has become the perfect surveillance state.
 It won the Glauser prize for best German detective novel and the Laßwitz prize for best science fiction novel in 2014.
-It is currently available in German, French and Japanese.
+It is currently available in German, English, French and Japanese.

 "The King’s NSA“ is an essay about the roots of mass surveillance in the Baroque era.
 It shows how Louis XIV and other monarchs used letters and ciphers to control the flow of information during the Enlightenment.
 Based on a Re:Publica speech, available in German and English.

 "Bits & Bites.
 The invention of food“: What do iPhones and chocolate bars have in common?
 "Bits & Bites" looks at innovation in the food sector since the stone age.
 The essay is available in German and English.